Theo824/AI-Robot/README.md

 The robot produced a response latency 10 – 50 seconds depending on the complexity of the user input.

+--> NOTE: The robot is a proof-of-concept prototype; hence, it uses electrical tape and a ready-made chassis (not 3D-printed).
+Most of my effort is in the firmware.

 I had to compress the video demonstration to keep it under GitHub’s maximum size limit, which explains the reduced quality.

 For more step-by-step information on the process of making this project, please look at AIRobot24-25_Logbook.pdf.